Tombenpotter/ModPouches/README.md

 The output will be a pouch, with the color corresponding to the Hex Code provided by the Name Tag.
 Any item present in the Pouch before the coloring will be preserved.

 # License
-ModPouches by Tombenpotter is licensed under a Creative Commons Attribution 4.0 International License.
+Mod Pouches by Tombenpotter is licensed under a Creative Commons Attribution 4.0 International License.